 In 2019, industrial jobs accounted for roughly 20 percent of all jobs in Hollister.
 Based on input from local businesses and stakeholders, these industrial jobs are typically higher paying than other jobs that require the same level of education.
 Industrial jobs also require less educational attainment than jobs in the science and technology sector.
 Historically, Hollister has attracted more price-sensitive manufacturers, given the less expensive industrial real estate and affordability of the local residential market for employees.
 There is roughly 4 million square feet of industrial space in Hollister, with an additional 850,000 square feet of space already in the development pipeline.
-In addition to projects in the pipeline, Hollister's inventory of vacant and underutilized industrial sites in the City Limits can accommodate another 8 million square feet of industrial jobs by supporting expansion of existing businesses and recruiting new businesses in search of industrial space.
+In addition to projects in the pipeline, Hollister's inventory of vacant and underutilized industrial sites in the City Limits can accommodate another 8 million square feet of industrial space.
+This suggests Hollister has the potential to capture additional industrial jobs by supporting expansion of existing businesses and recruiting new businesses in search of industrial space.